 Where do I obtain a Parks sticker for my car?

-Contact the Recreation Department - (203) 452-5060, or go there with your car registration.
-Their office is located in the Town Hall Annex - the white building across the street from Town Hall.
+Visit the Recreation Department, call (203) 452-5060, or go there with your car registration.
 New residents who have moved within Connecticut may also change the address on their Driver's License and Registration there.

 What are the fees for recordings?